Hinaser/xspy/README.md

 Note that when you supplies `listener` as 3 parameters function(`request`, `response` and `callback`), response will not be returned to the original requester until you manually run `callback()` function in `listener`.

+If you supply `response` to `callback`, supplied response will be provided to user scripts.

 ### `xspy.enable()`